-The Fund may invest in any security that represents equity ownership in a company.
-Equity securities in which the Fund may invest include common stocks, preferred stocks, equity interests in trusts (including REITs and privately offered trusts), partnerships, joint ventures, limited liability companies and vehicles with similar legal structures, and other instruments with similar characteristics.
-The Fund considers equity securities to include warrants, rights offerings, convertible securities, and other investments that are convertible or exercisable into the equity securities described above.
+Equity securities in which the Fund may invest include common stocks, preferred stocks, equity interests in trusts (including REITs and privately offered trusts), partnerships, joint ventures, limited liability companies and vehicles with similar legal structures, and other instruments with similar economic characteristics.
+The Fund also considers equity securities to include warrants, rights offerings, convertible securities, and other investments that are convertible or exercisable into the equity securities described above.

-The Fund may invest up to 10% of its net assets in securities of foreign companies, including emerging market companies, ADRs, Global Depositary Receipts ("GDRs") and other similar depositary receipts.
-The Fund defines foreign companies as those whose securities are traded primarily on non-U.S. securities exchanges.
+The Fund may invest up to 10% of its net assets in securities of foreign companies, including emerging market companies, ADRs, Global Depositary Receipts ("GDRs"), and other similar depositary receipts.
+The Fund generally defines foreign companies as those whose securities are traded primarily on non-U.S. securities exchanges.
 Because ADRs represent exposure to foreign companies, the Fund deems them to be foreign investments even though they trade on U.S. exchanges.
-ADRs typically are issued by a financial institution (such as a U.S. bank) acting as a depositary and represent the depositary's holdings of a specified number of shares of a foreign company.
-An ADR entitles the holder to all dividends and capital gains earned by the underlying foreign securities.
-The Fund may invest without limitation in equity securities of companies that do not meet these criteria but represent economic exposure to foreign markets, including securities of companies that are organized or operated in a foreign country but primarily trade on a U.S. securities exchange.
+Foreign securities may be denominated in the U.S. dollar or other currencies.
+The Fund may invest without limitation in securities of companies that do not meet these criteria but represent economic exposure to foreign markets, including securities of companies that are organized or operated in a foreign country but primarily trade on a U.S. securities exchange.